scai16/Wargame-Writeups/OverTheWire/Natas.md

 [![OverTheWire: Natas](https://img.shields.io/badge/OverTheWire-Natas-white)](https://overthewire.org/wargames/natas/)

 The `Natas` wargame is a series of web security challenges.
-Many of the earlier challenges can be solved with the browser's built-in developer tools and `curl`.
+Many of the earlier challenges can be solved with the browser's built-in developer tools and command line utilities.
 For the challenges that can't be solved within those, I like to use `CyberChef`, `Burp Suite Community`, and `Python`.
 However, there are many other great tools out there that you can use, so just use what you're comfortable with.

 **Connecting to Natas**